-This wine exists.
-It’s amazing.
-It drinks well above it’s current price in the PA Wine & Spirits stores.
-It’s winemaker exists: Tony Rynders, the former winemaker at Domaine Serene.
+This wine exists (It’s amazing.
+It drinks well above its current price).
+Its winemaker, Tony Rynders, the former winemaker at Domaine Serene, exists

 I just don’t think the winery exists.

-It seems Bomb when bust after the 2012 vintage, and Carden’s last wines might be this vintage, the 2013.
-However, there isn’t a single mention of either wineries anywhere.
+It seems Bomb when bust after the 2012 vintage, and Carden’s last wines might be this vintage, 2013.
+However, there isn’t a single mention of either winery anywhere.
 No bankruptcies, nothing.
-Carden Cellars website has disappeared.
-The only hint is in Susan Weeden’s linkedin profile, which has her working in New York since 2015.
-Their Instagram fell silent in 2016, and twitter in 2015.
+Carden Cellars’ website has disappeared.
+The only hint is in Susan Weeden’s LinkedIn profile, which has her working in New York since 2015.
+Their Instagram fell silent in 2016, and Twitter in 2015.

 So, did Carden ever exist?
 Was it just Bomb under another label?
 Did a cult winery quietly disappear without anyone noticing?